myTerminal/world-of-emacs/01-entry/03-getting-started-with-emacs.md

 Learning Emacs can be overwhelming, especially at the start.
 Afterall, it is not just a text-editor to edit files!

-Emacs needs some patience and dedication at the start but when things start to sink in, one would soon realize that that initial time spent was well worth it.
+Emacs needs some patience and dedication at the start but when things start to sink in, one would soon realize that the initial time spent was well worth it.

 Remember: The start will be slow and within a couple of days, you could be fairly comfortable.